andrewkfiedler/deconstruct-japanese/README.md

+Built upon the foundation of https://github.com/mistval/render_furigana#readme

 # Render Furigana
-Render Japanese text with furigana to a PNG buffer.
+Render Japanese text with furigana to HTML.

 You can specify the furigana yourself, or you can have the script do it automatically, using kuroshiro.

-Cairo is required for image rendering.
-If you don't have it installed, see canvas' page for instructions: https://www.npmjs.com/package/canvas

 ## Examples
 ```js